-23.13 Misconduct in Examinations
+23.13c Misconduct in Examinations

-Please refer to the policy in the MBRU Student Handbook.
+Please refer to the MBRU Student Handbook; Code of Conduct and Academic and Non Acdemic offences sections.
 Additionally, the following procedure of reporting misconduct will be applied in the College of Medicine:

 Misconduct in examinations should be reported to the SAPC by the Head Invigilator of the examination during which the misconduct occurred.
 The SAPC will deliberate on the report.
 Thereafter, a recommendation will be made to the Dean.